 - 1/4 tsp sea salt

-- In the meantime, preheat oven to 350 degrees F (176 C) and line a standard loaf pan (or 8x8 inch baking dish) with parchment paper.
+- In the meantime, preheat oven to 350 degrees F (176 C) and line a standard loaf pan (or 8×8 inch baking dish // adjust number/size of pan if altering batch size) with parchment paper.
 Set aside.

 - Add oats, almonds, sea salt, and coconut sugar to a high speed blender and mix on high until a fine meal is achieved.

-- Remove lid and add melted coconut oil, starting with 4 Tbsp (60 g) and adding more if it's too dry.
+- Remove lid and add melted coconut oil, starting with 4 Tbsp (60 g // amount as original recipe is written // adjust if altering batch size) and adding more if it's too dry.
 Pulse/mix on low until a loose dough is formed, scraping down sides as needed.
 You should be able to squeeze the mixture between two fingers and form a dough instead of it crumbling.
 If too dry, add a bit more melted coconut oil.

 - Transfer mixture to parchment-lined loaf pan and spread evenly to distribute.
 Then place parchment paper on top and use a flat-bottomed object, like a drinking glass, to press down firmly until it’s evenly distributed and well packed.
 Let it come up the sides a little, otherwise it can be too thick on the bottom.

-- Bake for 15 minutes, then increase heat to 375 F (190 C) and bake for 5-10 minutes more, or until the edges are golden brown and there is some browning on the surface.
+- Bake for 20 minutes or until the edges are golden brown and there is some browning on the surface.
 Remove from oven to cool slightly, then reduce oven heat to 325 degrees F (162 C).

-- Once cashews are soaked and drained, add to a high speed blender with coconut cream, vegan cream cheese, arrowroot starch, vanilla, maple syrup, coconut oil, lemon zest, lemon juice, and sea salt.
+- Wipe high speed blender clean.
+Once cashews are soaked and drained, add to the blender along with coconut cream, vegan cream cheese, arrowroot starch, vanilla, maple syrup, coconut oil, lemon zest, and lemon juice.
 Blend on high until very creamy and smooth, scraping down sides as needed.

-- Taste and adjust flavor as needed, adding more lemon juice for acidity, lemon zest for tartness, salt for flavor balance, and maple syrup for sweetness.
+- Taste and adjust flavor as needed, adding more lemon juice for acidity, lemon zest for tartness, or maple syrup for sweetness.